microsoft/onnxruntime/onnxruntime/core/providers/webgpu/How_to_Write_WebGPU_EP_Kernel.md

 override C : f32;
 ```

-Use macro `WEBGPU_PROGRAM_DEFINE_OVERRIDABLE_CONSTANTS` to define overridable constants in your Program class.
+Use macro `WEBGPU_PROGRAM_DEFINE_OVERRIDABLE_CONSTANTS` to define overridable constants in your Program class, or use `WEBGPU_PROGRAM_EXTEND_OVERRIDABLE_CONSTANTS` to extend the overridable constants defined in the base class.

 #### **uniform definitions**

 uniform definitions are declaration of uniform varables.
 Their names and type must be defined and cannot be changed.
 Their values(including length) can be set at runtime.

-Use macro `WEBGPU_PROGRAM_DEFINE_UNIFORMS` to define uniform definitions in your Program class.
+Use macro `WEBGPU_PROGRAM_DEFINE_UNIFORMS_VARIABLES` to define uniform definitions in your Program class, or use `WEBGPU_PROGRAM_EXTEND_UNIFORMS_VARIABLES` to extend the uniform definitions defined in the base class.

 ### 2.3.
 The Program class should override the `GenerateShaderCode` method: